Mystery Shopping in the UK

 On average if I include downloading briefs and questionnaires and printing off all the paperwork I probably spend two days a week prepping for work and four days actually doing the visits.
 Some companies give me addresses and mobile phone numbers to memorise and that can be up to five a day.
 I barely remember my own number never mind some random one that’s been supplied!

-How much do you tend to earn for an average month?
+How much do you tend to earn for an average month doing mystery shopping in the UK?

 Earnings are really difficult to say.
 It can vary from £1000 to £2500 a month but it has taken me quite some years to get to the stage where I can earn this amount.
 Some weeks I can earn even less than £100.
 Occasionally a project will come up that will earn a lot more in a week but they don’t come up very often.
 Most of my work is video mystery shopping and that pays more than report based work.